dananvaro/Mandatory-assignment-2/README.md

 ## Features

-- Light/dark mode toggle
+- Manage students from a JSON file
-- Live previews
+- Creates and sends messages to each student
-- Fullscreen mode
+- Run in a schedule that checks every minute
-- Cross platform
+- Logs sent messages

 ## Package Structure